PHP A to ZCE: Cookies

 - You can get around this restriction using output buffering (see ob_start()).

-is the header was set, false
+true is the header was set, false if not.

 Listing 5 listing-5.txt